 “No matter who your audience is, you’re always one great piece of content away from changing your life.”

 Instagram is enjoying huge growth.
 It passed Twitter in 2015 with 300 million monthly active users.
 Twitter has a “noise” problem – the clutter makes it hard for your messages to stand out.
 When users are on Instagram, pictures capture their focus.
 Depth is more important than reach.

-Facebook ads offer incredible return on investment, especially for early movers.
-The new ad platform brings scope and reach that produce tangible results.
+Facebook ads offer an incredible return on investment, especially for early movers.
+The new ad platform brings the scope and reaches that produce tangible results.
 Facebook ads target your users beyond their age and gender; its massive data mining capabilities include behavioral data.